 - Since everything is pervaded by god, everything is favourable only.

 - The unfavourable nature is seen only because of our own misunderstandings.

-- If there is any other reason for some thing being favourable, for the same person, the same material will not be favourable some time and unfavourable some other time.
+- If there is any other reason for something being favourable, for the same person, the same material will not be favourable at some point of time and unfavourable at some other time.

 - For example, hot water is favourable in cold weather but unfavourable in hot weather - so hot water is not naturally good or bad - it is the perception of the consumer and the environment which are all based on bodily thoughts.